pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 {{< image alt="12-slots.png" src="images/blog/using-the-pnp-modern-search-web-parts/12-slots.png" >}}

-Considering the above, there will be a property exposed in the Handlebars template called \"Author\" that is mapped to the
+Considering the above, there will be a property exposed in the Handlebars template called "Author" that is mapped to the "AuthorOWSUSER" managed property.
-\"AuthorOWSUSER\" managed property.
 For those of us walking the *minimalist* path, this isn't necessary.
 However, the search results shown in screenshots does make use of custom templates and does rely on some custom layout slots to tie into the